kctong529/sisukas/README.md

 ### Data Management & Updates

 - [ ] Use AWS CloudFront to cache `courses.json` and serve it from edge locations. https://github.com/kctong529/sisukas/issues/9
-- [ ] Write a workflow to fetch the course API, compare against the latest cached data, generate a diff report, and automatically commit updates.
+- [ ] Write a workflow to fetch the course API, with diff report and automatically commit.
 - [ ] Evaluate the balance between performance and caching of fetching real-time course information.
 - [ ] Support importing courses from a long string or loosely formatted copied text.
 - [ ] Enable exporting filtered results with customizable fields in JSON, CSV, and Excel formats.